-Birmingham Airport (BHX)Opens external site in a new window.
-Birmingham Airport, also known as BHX, was previously known as Birmingham International Airport and is located in Solihill around 13km (8 miles) from the city centre of Birmingham in the United Kingdom.
+Birmingham Airport (BHX).Opens in a new tab or window Birmingham Airport, also known as BHX, was previously known as Birmingham International Airport and is located in Solihill around 13km (8 miles) from the city centre of Birmingham in the United Kingdom.
 It comprises of two terminal buildings and services international flights.

 Arriving in Birmingham

-The helpful staff at Birmingham Airport will be waiting to greet you when you land and assist you with your needs.
+The helpful staff at Birmingham Airport will greet you when you land and assist with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Birmingham from Birmingham Airport